 Sri Lanka: Day 2 The Kelani River Forest Reserve consists of steep, partly forested slopes intersected by several watercourses, areas of tall forest with fairly dense undergrowth and a few clearings where former swamps have been converted into small rice paddies.
 We shall be exploring the lower section of the reserve between about 200-500m.

 This is a very good area for most Sri Lankan wet zone forest birds, including many of the endemics.
-Of the latter we can expect to easily find Sri Lanka Junglefowl, Sri Lanka Green Pigeon, Sri Lanka Hanging Parrot, Layard’s Parakeet, Sri Lanka Grey Hornbill, Yellow-fronted Barbet, Crimson-fronted Barbet, Red-backed Flameback, Black-capped Bulbul, Brown-capped and Orange-billed Babblers, Sri Lanka Scimitar Babbler, Legge’s (or White-throated) Flowerpecker and Sri Lanka Crested Drongo, whilst we also have one of our best chances here for the secretive Green-billed Coucal, the recently-discovered Serendib Scops Owl, Chestnut-backed Owlet and Spot-winged Thrush.
+Of the latter, we can expect to easily find Sri Lanka Junglefowl, Sri Lanka Green Pigeon, Sri Lanka Hanging Parrot, Layard’s Parakeet, Sri Lanka Grey Hornbill, Yellow-fronted Barbet, Crimson-fronted Barbet, Red-backed Flameback, Black-capped Bulbul, Brown-capped and Orange-billed Babblers, Sri Lanka Scimitar Babbler and Legge’s (or White-throated) Flowerpecker.
+We also have first chances here for the secretive Green-billed Coucal, the recently-discovered Serendib Scops Owl, Chestnut-backed Owlet, Sri Lanka (or Sri Lanka Crested) Drongo and Spot-winged Thrush.

-Species endemic to Sri Lanka together with southern India include Indian Swiftlet, Malabar Trogon, Jerdon’s Leafbird, Orange Minivet, Yellow-browed Bulbul, Dark-fronted and Yellow-billed Babblers, Southern (or Lesser) Hill Myna and Loten’s Sunbird.
+Species endemic to Sri Lanka together with South India include Indian Swiftlet, Malabar Trogon, Jerdon’s Leafbird, Orange Minivet, Yellow-browed and Square-tailed Bulbuls, Dark-fronted and Yellow-billed Babblers, Southern (or Lesser) Hill Myna and Loten’s Sunbird.

-Other birds we could well encounter at Kelani River include Rufous-bellied Eagle, Green Imperial Pigeon, Alexandrine Parakeet, the huge Stork-billed Kingfisher, Brown-headed Barbet, Asian Brown Flycatcher, the restricted-range Purple-rumped Sunbird and White-rumped Munia.
+Other birds we could well encounter at Kelani River include Rufous-bellied Eagle, Spotted Dove, Common Emerald Doves, Green Imperial Pigeon, Common Hawk-Cuckoo, Banded Bay Cuckoo, Greater Coucal, Alexandrine Parakeet, Chestnut-headed Bee-eater, the huge Stork-billed Kingfisher, White-throated Kingfisher, Brown-headed Barbet, Brown-capped Pygmy Woodpecker, Bar-winged Flycatcher-shrike, Common Iora, Black-hooded Oriole, Indian Jungle Crow, White-bellied Drongo, Red-vented Bulbul, Common Tailorbird, Asian Brown and Tickell’s Blue Flycatchers, Indian Paradise Flycatcher, Tawny-bellied Babbler, Oriental Magpie-Robin, Common Myna, Indian White-eye, Pale-billed Flowerpecker, the restricted-range Purple-rumped Sunbird and White-rumped Munia.

-Sri Lanka: Day 3 This morning we will drive to Sinharaja Forest for a three nights stay.
+Sri Lanka: Day 3 After some final birding at Kelani we will drive to Sinharaja Forest for a four nights stay.

 If the weather is fine as we approach the base of the central mountain massif of Sri Lanka, we should be able to see Adam’s Peak (2249m) to the northeast.
 Sinharaja is situated in the area of heaviest rainfall, receiving up to five metres of rain every year!
 The surrounding region is famous for its gem-bearing gravels and the temple of Saman Devale (which controls religious activities on top of the holy mountain, Adam’s Peak) owns many gem-producing lands, some of which have produced rubies, sapphires and cat’s-eyes since the dawn of history, and is very rich.

-During the afternoon we will begin our exploration of the Sinharaja area.
+During the late afternoon, we will begin our exploration of the Sinharaja area.